Skip to main content

 Project to develop requirements for design of residential and mixed-use projects.

-StakeholderCity staff has initiated the community engagement phaseStaff provided comments in February 2025 AC Transit wants bus stops improvements to be considered as part of developments.
+StakeholderCity staff has initiated the community engagement phaseStaff provided comments to the City in February 2025 - AC Transit wants bus stop areas to be considered as part of proposed developments (i.e., if a proposed development is adjacent to a bus route/bus stop, staff hopes that developers can consider including improvements to the bus stop area as part of the development project).
 More information.

 Union City